 10 Things To Teach Your Kids Before They Leave For College

-In just one short week, I will be the parent of a high school graduate.
+High school graduation season is upon us.
+And that means for some of us our child will be heading off to college in the fall.
+It’s hard to believe that I am now a parent of a college SENIOR.
 Say what?
-So many emotions swirling around in my head right now.
-After a whirlwind year of college visits and senior activities, Gabrielle has made her college decision and is ready to spread her wings and fly.
-Yep, she is heading off to college in Boston this fall and ready to take the world by storm.
-I am a ball of emotions.
-I’m excited, nervous and worried for her all at the same time.
+I am far from an expert in the “sending your kid off to college thing”, but I have been around the block so I can share my experience with your.
+So many emotions swirled around in my head when Gabrielle decided to go to college in Boston, about five hours from our home.
+After a whirlwind year of college visits and senior activities, Gabrielle proudly made her college decision and to spread her wings and fly.
+She headed off to college in Boston and took the world by storm.
 Boston is about five hours from where we live so it isn’t exactly right around the corner, and it isn’t too far away either.
+She even made the wonderful decision to study abroad in London last semester and I couldn’t be more proud of her.
 I’m trying not to hover (kinda like a helicopter) but I am trying to do the best I can to prepare her for this next chapter of her life.

-While we can’t be with our college kids 24/7, I want to make sure that Gabby has a good foundation of “common sense” to help guide her through these next four years.
+While we can’t be with our college kids 24/7, it’s important they have a good foundation of “common sense” to guide them through these next four years.
 Sometimes, I feel like I didn’t prepare her fully for this next adventure, but I know that I did my best.
-While I realize that she will have to learn about college life on her own and in her own way, by either trial and error or just taking that leap, I can at least prepare her somewhat with these 10 Things To Teach Your Kids Before They Leave For College before she packs up and leaves.
+I realized along the way that Gabby had to learn about college life on her own and in her own way, by either trial and error or just taking that leap, I can at least prepare her somewhat with these 10 Things To Teach Your Kids Before They Leave For College before she packs up and leaves.

 Teach Them The Value Of Money – Teach them how to how to make a deposit (or withdraw money) in an actual bank.
 So much is done online these days.
 Banking is an important life skill that we all need to understand.
 If they do not know how to use an ATM machine, teach them that too.